 IN THIS ARTICLE

 Likewise, suspected bacterial infection can be evaluated by a Gram stain or nasal swab culture.
-Viral lesions typically caused by herpes simplex can be viewed under the microscope with a Tzanck smear which will show giant, multinucleate cells.
+Viral lesions typically caused by herpes simplex can be viewed under the microscope with a Tzanck smear that will show giant, multinucleate cells.

 Blood tests can be helpful as well (for example, sudden onset of severe psoriasis may be associated with an HIV infection).
-Anti-streptolysin O (ASO) levels can be helpful in detecting a sudden onset of guttate psoriasis associated with a prior streptococcal throat infection.
+Anti-streptolysin O (ASO) levels can be helpful in detecting a sudden onset of guttate psoriasis associated with a recent streptococcal throat infection.

 Must Read Articles Related to Rash

 What kinds of treatments have been effective for your rash?

 Rash - Symptoms and Signs

 What were the symptoms and signs associated with your rash?